 Clawest

-Redesigned a B2C website's add-to-cart flow to identify and resolve pain points and potentially increase conversion rates by following e-commerce best practices.
+Redesigned a B2C website's add-to-cart flow to potentially increase conversion rates by resolving identified user pain points and following e-commerce best practices.

 My Role